prakash-pg/prakash-pg/README.md

 - 👋 Hi, I’m Prakash
-- 👀 -> Exploring more in Internet of Things, Machine Leaning, Data Analytics, Block Chain and Cyber Security
+- 👀 -> Exploring more in Internet of Things, Machine Leaning, Data Analytics, Block Chain, Cyber Security and Quantum Computing